 Research indicates that a multi-sensory approach engages more of the brain, resulting in superior learning outcomes.
 Students can learn by hearing, seeing, touching and doing activities which use their hands and bodies.
 With this approach, students are better able to interpret, comprehend and synthesize information better as they can use more than one sensory input to make connections between facts or understanding.
 This improves comprehension skills significantly as well as having other lasting benefits such as increased motivation.

-Creating a learning environment that utilizes multi-sensory techniques is beneficial for students.
+Creating a learning environment that utilises multi-sensory techniques is beneficial for students.
 The classroom should include visuals such as photos, diagrams and maps and audio resources like music or recordings of speeches or songs.
 There should also be opportunities for exploration and hands-on activities to help students discover information on their own.
-Such activities allow students not just to read, but also to interact with what they learn in more meaningful ways.
+Such activities allow students to read and to interact with what they learn in more meaningful ways.

 Kinaesthetic activities such as dance, role play and art activities provide opportunities for students to use the tactile knowledge they have acquired through reading, listening and viewing.
 Such activities are valuable in multi-sensory learning because they allow students to gain a hands-on experience of what they have learned.
 This can help them move from understanding the concept to developing their own ideas about it.